dotCMS/core/plugins/com.dotcms.actionlet/README.txt

 the ViewTool plugin and that are exported by the dotCMS runtime.

 In this example you will find the package:
-- org.apache.velocity.tools.view for interface ToolInfo
+- com.dotmarketing.osgi.actionlet.view for interface ToolInfo
-- org.apache.velocity.tools.view.tools for interface ViewTool
+- com.dotmarketing.osgi.actionlet.view.tools for interface ViewTool
 - com.dotmarketing.osgi for the AbstractViewToolActivator

 Beware!!!